The Horus Heresy: Reception

-A Thousand Sons by McNeill was released in February 2010 and arrived at number 22 on The New York Times Bestseller List, the first ever novel on the Black Library imprint to do so.
+A Thousand Sons by McNeill was released in February 2010 and arrived at number 22 on The New York Times Best Seller List, the first ever novel on the Black Library imprint to do so.
 Nemesis by James Swallow followed, reaching number 26 on the List in August 2010.
 The First Heretic, by Aaron Dembski‑Bowden, reached number 28 in the weekly chart in November 2010 and stayed on the List for a second week, at number 33.
 Abnett's Prospero Burns was next, reaching number 16 in January 2011; this title also topped a science fiction and fantasy book chart published by The Times (London) in March of the same year.

-The compilation Age of Darkness, edited by Christian Dunn, also entered The New York Times Best Sellers List, in May 2011, at number 31.
+The compilation Age of Darkness, edited by Christian Dunn, also entered The New York Times Best Seller List, in May 2011, at number 31.
 Book 19, Know No Fear, again by Abnett, continued the trend: it appeared at number 21 in March 2012.
 It was followed on the List by the next series title, The Primarchs, a compilation edited by Dunn, which occupied position 29 during the week of 17 June 2012; in addition, The Primarchs had placed first in Publishers Weekly's science fiction bestsellers listing for the week of 28 May 2012.
-In September 2012 Fear to Tread by Swallow entered The New York Times Best Sellers List at number 13, at the time the highest entry on that chart for a series novel; the book remained on the List the week after (week of September 23), at number 33.
+In September 2012 Fear to Tread by Swallow entered The New York Times Best Seller List at number 13, at the time the highest entry on that chart for a series novel; the book remained on the List the week after (week of September 23), at number 33.